AusClimateService/plotting_maps/README.md

 The plotting functions have been designed to accommodate present and future global warming levels.
 This is indicated by argument names containing "gwl12", "gwl15", "gwl20", "gwl30".
 If you want to use the function for other time periods or scenarios, you can still use these functions.
 The functions will work for any data in the right format (eg 2D xarray data array with lat and lon).

 ### I am not using GWLs but I want to use these functions.
 How can I can the subtitles?
+The plotting functions have been designed to accommodate present and future global warming levels.
+This is indicated by argument names containing "gwl12", "gwl15", "gwl20", "gwl30".
+If you want to use the function for other time periods or scenarios, you can still use these functions.
+The functions will work for any data in the right format (eg 2D xarray data array with lat and lon).

+You can use `subplot_titles` to provide a list of titles for each subplot in your figure.
+You may also use this to suppress the default subplot titles, or label the plots differently.

+This example shows the subplot_title being renamed for sea level rise increments instead of GWLs: [FAQ_example_subplot_titles.ipynb](https://github.com/AusClimateService/plotting_maps/blob/main/example_notebooks/FAQ_example_subplot_titles.ipynb)

 ### I only want to plot data below 30S latitude, is there a mask for this?
 There is no specific mask for this, but it is easy to adjust your input to achieve this.
+Here is a notebook to demonstrate [FAQ_example_cropo_mask.ipynb](https://github.com/AusClimateService/plotting_maps/blob/main/example_notebooks/FAQ_example_crop_mask.ipynb)

 If you just want to plot the data below 30S, you can use ```plot_acs_hazard(data=  ds.where(ds["lat"]<-30)[var] , ...)```
 ![image](https://github.com/user-attachments/assets/549ccef8-3aed-4dfa-9ee0-c08e225ab386)